uadmin/uadmin-docs/login_system/tutorial/part1.rst

     / /_/ / ___ / /_/ / / / / / / / / / /
     \__,_/_/  |_\__,_/_/ /_/ /_/_/_/ /_/

-Open your browser and type the IP address above including the path that you have assigned in RootURL (e.g. http://0.0.0.0:8080/admin/).
-Then login using “admin” as username and password.
+Open your browser and type the IP address above including the path that you have assigned in RootURL (e.g. http://localhost:8080/admin/).
+Then login using "admin” as username and password.

 .. image:: assets/loginform.png
+   :align: center

 |